 Bosch Rotak 32 Electric Lawn Mower

-The Bosch Rotak 32, what can we say, it’s probably clear from our give-away that we feel pretty strongly about the merits of this little lawn mower.
-Not only is it one of the most popular lawn mowers on the market, and one of the best lawn mowers for a small garden, but it also comes from one of the most reputable manufacturers in the world of garden tools.
-Bosch have been in the game almost as long as lawn mowers have been commercially available, so they know a thing or two about how to produce.
+The Bosch Rotak 32, not only is it one of the most popular lawn mowers on the market, and one of the best lawn mowers for a small garden, but it also comes from one of the most reputable manufacturers in the world of garden tools.
+Bosch have been in the game almost as long as lawn mowers have been commercially available, so they know a thing or two about how to produce decent, reliable tools.

 In terms of what this mower offers, it’s small, compact, and at just 7 kilos it’s no heavier than a couple of bags of shopping, so just about anyone young or old, can comfortably run it around the garden without any trouble at all.
 It’s scaled down in almost every respect, so it’s no good for cutting large plots, but make no mistake you couldn’t ask for a more comfortable experience- thanks to it’s ‘Ergoflex’ handlebars, and a rather nifty functional design that actively does everything it can to chomp through grass at a rate of knots, the Rotak 32R makes mowing the lawn a truly effortless task.

 Bosch Rotak 40 Electric Lawn Mower